SurveyMonkey: Private equity investment and expansion (2009-2015)

 In 2009, Spectrum Equity and Bain Capital acquired a majority stake in the company.
 During this time, Dave Goldberg, a former Yahoo executive, served as CEO and led the company through a period of rapid growth.
 This included growing from 12 employees to over 450, and helping the company achieve an almost $2 billion valuation.
 The company also acquired startups, Wufoo and FluidReview (later renamed to SurveyMonkey Apply), and released its first mobile app and enterprise-focused plan.

+In 2010, the company received $100 million in debt financing from Bank of America Merrill Lynch and SunTrust Robinson Humphrey.

 In early 2013, SurveyMonkey relocated its headquarters from Portland to Palo Alto, California, in the heart of Silicon Valley.
-In 2017, the company moved again, establishing a new, larger headquarters in San Mateo at One Curiosity Way.

-In 2010, the company received $100 million in debt financing from Bank of America Merrill Lynch and SunTrust Robinson Humphrey.
 By 2013, SurveyMonkey raised $800 million in debt and equity valuing the company at $1.35 billion.
 In September 2013, the company announced HIPAA-compliant features for premium subscription holders.

 In 2014, the company raised $250 million in equity financing from Google Capital (now CapitalG), Tiger Global Management, Baillie Gifford, T. Rowe Price and Morgan Stanley.

+In 2017, the company moved again, establishing a new, larger headquarters in San Mateo at One Curiosity Way.